Icebreakers to Get Back Into School

 Icebreaker: New Year Resolution

+New Year Goals can be great to discuss whether you are starting a new school year or coming back after winter break in a new calendar year!
 For the New Year’s resolution icebreaker activity, we are encouraging the students to think long-term.
 We will instruct the students, “Use your Goal Setting page to set goals that you would like to achieve in the year.
 You will also think of ways you will be able to track your progress.”
 This activity helps us identify what our students want for themselves and how we can help them achieve their goals moving forward.
 This activity can be applied to our curriculum or to personal goals that the students have for themselves.
 Digitability provides material that can be altered depending on the needs of the students within the class.

 Icebreakers in the Real World